-Muzmatch adds $7M to swipe right on Muslim majority markets – TechCrunch
+Muzmatch adds $7M to swipe right on Muslim-majority markets – TechCrunch

 Younas says he’s not worried about fresh faces entering the same matchmaking app space — couching it as a validation of the market.

-He’s also dismissive of gimmicky startups that can often pass through the dating space, usually on a fast burn to nowhere.
-Though he is expecting more competition from major players, such as Tinder-owner Match, which he notes has been eyeing up some of the same geographical markets.
+He’s also dismissive of gimmicky startups that can often pass through the dating space, usually on a fast burn to nowhere… though he is expecting more competition from major players, such as Tinder-owner Match, which he notes has been eyeing up some of the same geographical markets.

 “We know there’s going to be attention in this area,” he says.
 “Our goal is to basically continue to be the dominant player but for us to race ahead in terms of the quality of our product offering and obviously our size.
 That’s the goal.
 Having this investment definitely gives us that ammo to really go for it.
 But by the same token I’d never want us to be that silly startup that just burns a tonne of money and ends up nowhere.”